ROOTBABU/rootbabu.github.io/docs/assets/markdown/visibility.md

 ### Compilation and Deployment:

-- compile the contract through the solidity compiler tab
+- Use the Solidity compiler tab to compile the contract.
+This will produce the bytecode and ABI (Application Binary Interface) of the contract, which are necessary for deployment.

 <img class="image" alt=""  src="./assets/images/deployed-contracts.JPG" >
 <b><center class="img-label"></center></b>

-- Select the name of the contract in the contract field of the Deploy & Run Transactions tab and deploy each contract.
+- In the Deploy & Run Transactions tab, select the name of the contract in the contract field.

-- You will see the deployed contract at the bottom of the tab after clicking the deploy button.
+- Click the deploy button to deploy the contract.
+You will see the deployed contract at the bottom of the tab.

+- Repeat this process for each contract that you want to deploy.

 ### Code explanation:

-A main contract named `MyContract` has three variables, `publicVar`, `privateVar`, and `internalVar`, which we can use anywhere within `MyContract`.
-Four functions such as `publicFun()`, `privateFun()`, `internalFun()` and `total()` which we can call anywhere within `MyContract`.
-Such as total function is accessing all variables and functions except external ones(`externalFun` function).
+The main contract `MyContract` has three variables: `publicVar`, `privateVar`, and `internalVar`, which can be used within the contract.
+It also has four functions: `publicFun()`, `privateFun()`, `internalFun()`, and `total()`, which can be called from within the contract.
+The `total()` function accesses all of the variables and functions within the contract except for the `externalFun()` function.

 <img class="image" alt="Main Contract"  src="./assets/images/main-contract.JPG" >
 <b><center class="img-label">Main Contract</center></b>

-Due to the fact that we cannot access private and internal variables and function outside of the contract,so they are not visible by REMIX IDE ( Since they are not exposed to the outside through the contract’s ABI.
- ).
-Outside of the contract, we can only access public variables, public functions, and external functions, so `publicVar`, `publicFun()`, `externalFun()`, and `total()` (the total function is public) are visible.
+`Private` and `internal` variables and functions are not accessible from outside of the contract, so they are not visible in the `REMIX IDE` (since they are not exposed through the contract's `ABI`).
+From outside of the contract, we can only access `public` variables, `public` functions, and `external` functions.
+Therefore, `publicVar`, `publicFun()`, `externalFun()`, and `total()` (which is a `public` function) are visible.

-Derived Contracts can access their parent's public and internal variables and functions.
-As an example, in a derived contract, the `foo()` function accesses public and internal `variables & functions` of the parent contract.
+`Derived contracts` can access their parent's `public` and `internal` variables and functions.
+For example, in a `derived contract`, the `foo()` function can access the `public` and `internal` variables and functions of the `parent contract`.

 <img class="image" alt="Derived Contract"  src="./assets/images/derived-contract.JPG" >
 <b><center class="img-label">Derived Contract</center></b>

-Derived contract shows its public variable, public function, and external function outside the contract, along with its parent public variable, public function, and external function.
+Derived contract shows its public `variable`, `public` function, and `external` function outside the contract, along with its parent `public` variable, `public` function, and `external` function.

-The external function can be accessed by other contracts and is visible outside the contract.
-In Other Contract, `fun()` function accesses external function along with public `variables & functions`.
+The `external` function can be accessed by other contracts and is visible from outside the contract.
+In the `OtherContract`, the `fun()` function can access the `external` function, as well as the `public` variables and functions.

 <img class="image" alt=""  src="./assets/images/another-contract.JPG" >
 <b><center class="img-label"></center></b>

-Each contract deployment contract has a unique address.
-In order to access the variables and functions of another contract, we first need to know its address.
-In our example, the `fun()` function gets addressed and creates the main contract object, so we can access variables and functions of the main contract.
+The `OtherContract` contract creates an instance of the `MyContract` contract and accesses its `public` variables and functions in the `fun` function.